+Furthermore, note that the word-embeddings are learned in-task in this work.
+However, training PQCs to prepare quantum states that serve as word embeddings can be achieved by using the usual NLP objectives \cite{mikolov2013efficient}.
+It is interesting to verify that such pretrained word embeddings can be useful in downstream tasks, such as the simple classification task presented in this work.

-Finally, looking beyond the DisCoCat model, it is well-motivated to adopt the recently introduced `augmented' DisCoCirc model \cite{coecke2020mathematics} of meaning and its mapping to PQCs \cite{Manifesto}, which allows for QNLP experiments on text-scale real-world data in a fully-compositional framework.
-Motivated by interpretability in AI, word-meanings in DisCoCirc are built bottom-up as parameterised states defined on specific tensor factors.
-Nouns are treated as `entities' of a text and makes \emph{sentence composition} explicit.
+Finally, looking beyond the DisCoCat model, it is well-motivated to adopt the recently introduced DisCoCirc model \cite{coecke2020mathematics} of meaning and its mapping to PQCs \cite{Manifesto}, which allows for QNLP experiments on text-scale real-world data in a fully-compositional framework.
+In this model, nouns are treated as first-class citizen `entities' of a text and makes \emph{sentence composition} explicit.
 Entities go through gates which act as modifiers on them, modelling for example the application of adjectives or verbs.
-This interaction structure, viewed as a process network, can be mapped to quantum circuits, with entities as density matrices carried by wires and their modifiers as quantum channels.
+The model also considers higher-order modifiers, such as adverbs modifying verbs.
+This interaction structure, viewed as a process network, can again be used to instantiate models in terms of neural networks, tensor networks, or quantum circuits.
+In the latter case, entities are modelled as density matrices carried by wires and their modifiers as quantum channels.